Skill-Sharing-Platform-Lite/frontend/README.md

 To make the front-end communicate with the back-end:

-Open the package.json file.
-Add this line:
+Open the package.json file then Add this line:

 ```
 "proxy": "http://localhost:5000"
 ```

-only add the above line if your package.json doesn't have one
+**NOTE** only add the above line if your package.json doesn't have one

 After that Save the file and restart the front-end: